-To operate the cockpit shower, the water pressure switch located on the accessory panel must be in the "on" position.
-Open the flap and pull the shower wand from the recessed deck fitting located on the aft port gunwale.
+To operate the cockpit shower, the water pressure switch located on the accessory panel must be in the on position.
+Open the cover and pull the shower wand from the recessed deck fitting.
 Depress the button on the back of the wand to spray water.
-To reinstall the shower wand, gently feed the hose down through the deck and replace the flap on the fitting.
-The water pressure pump is located beneath the rigging lid which is between the consoles.
-See "Fresh Water System" on page 8-14 for a layout diagram.
+To reinstall the shower wand, gently feed the hose down through the deck and replace the cover on the fitting.
+The water pressure pump is located in the console rigging compartment.
+See "Fresh Water System" on page 8-18 for a layout diagram.